 Send it to an actual person, putting their name in the salutation.
 “Dear Sir”, “Dear Madam”, or “To Whom It May Concern” won’t do.

-Identify people at your target companies, or those associated with them, to whom you’ll send your letter, with attached resume or other appropriate materials.
+Identify people at your target companies, or those associated with them, to whom you’ll send your letter, with your attached resume or other appropriate materials.

 Personalize the letter for the employer.